nicksmith100/milestone-project-1/README.md

   - As a favicon, the site uses a simple "S" in the Desyrel font, using the dark green colour against a white background.
 This proved more effective than trying to use the main logo as a favicon, as the detail of it was lost at such a small size.

-  - The favicon was generated using [favicon-generator.org](https://www.favicon-generator.org/).
+  - The favicon was generated using [Favicon Generator](https://www.favicon-generator.org/).

 ## Features